nest/nest-simulator/extras/userdoc/md/documentation/installation.md

 to compile NEST natively under Windows.
 However, it is still possible to use NEST under Windows using one of the following methods:

-### Using the NEST LiveCD

-This is the easiest way to use NEST without having to install anything on your computer.
-The LiveCD can be used in almost any computer and boots directly into a complete Ubuntu system, which already has NEST, Python, and some analysis tools installed.
-The CD image is available on the [download page](download.md).

 ### Virtual Machines

-A virtual machine is a software that lets you use Linux in parallel to Windows.
+A virtual machine is a software that lets you use Linux on top of Windows.
-We recommend to use VirtualBox, which is free software and can be downloaded from <http://www.virtualbox.org/>.
-Another popular virtual machine software is <http://www.vmware.com/>.
-The easiest way to get started is to download the NEST LiveCD from the [download page](download.md) and either just boot the CD image directly or install it into a virtual hard disk.
+Popular virtual machine packages are [VirtualBox](http://www.virtualbox.org) and [VMWare](http://www.vmware.com).
+Once you have installed a virtual machine package, you can [download OVA images containing NEST](download.md) and import them into your virtual machine.

 ### Cygwin